KratosMultiphysics/CoSimIO/tutorial/python/README.md

 git clone https://github.com/KratosMultiphysics/CoSimIO.git
 ```

 - A C++11 compatible compiler.
-This includes most of the major CPP compilers in Windows, Linux, and Mac.
+This includes most of the major C++ compilers in Windows, Linux, and Mac.
 You may find a detailed list of C++11 compatible compilers [here](https://en.cppreference.com/w/cpp/compiler_support#cpp11)

 ## Tutorial 1: Building
 The Python interface is located in [co_sim_io/python](https://github.com/KratosMultiphysics/CoSimIO/tree/master/co_sim_io/python) folder of the repository.
-It depends to the [pybind11 library](https://github.com/pybind/pybind11) which is provided in the [expternal_libraries/pybind11](https://github.com/KratosMultiphysics/CoSimIO/tree/master/external_libraries/pybind11) folder of this repo.
+It uses the [pybind11 library](https://github.com/pybind/pybind11) for exposing the C++ code to Python.
+It is provided in the [expternal_libraries/pybind11](https://github.com/KratosMultiphysics/CoSimIO/tree/master/external_libraries/pybind11) folder of this repo.

 Using cmake the compilation is straightforward.
-Just calling the following command from the CoSimIO root:
+Just calling the following command from the _CoSimIO_ root:

 ```
 sh scripts/build_python.sh
 ```

-This will compile the binaries in the build folder and installs them into the bin subfolder of CoSimIO.
+This will compile the binaries in the build folder and installs them into the bin subfolder of _CoSimIO_.

 Please don't forget to add the binaries in the bin folder to your `PYTHONPATH`.

 ## Tutorial 2: Hello CosimIO
 After integrating the _CoSimIO_ in your code now it's time to say hello